SEO isn’t only about link building.

 8. Optimize Image Alt Tags

-Adding images in your posts can have a significant impact on your SEO.
-When you compare articles that have zero imag and posts that have at least 1 image, you’ll see the one with images rank better.
+Adding images to your posts can have a significant impact on your SEO.
+When you compare articles with zero images and posts with at least 1 image, you’ll see the one with images rank better.

 But simply adding images won’t help that much to your SEO efforts.
 You need to optimize them too.